Wet-Aging vs. Dry-Aging and How to Dry-Age Beef at Home

-If you’ve ever tasted a thick prime steak dry-aged 4 to 6 weeks, you’ve come pretty close to heaven on earth.
+If you’ve ever tasted a thick prime steak dry-aged 4 to 6 weeks (and reverse seared), you’ve come pretty close to heaven on earth.
 One of the best dry-aged beef purveyors we know is Chicago Steak Company.
 We asked Chicago Steak CEO Matt Crowley to share his thoughts on the difference between dry- and wet-aged beef and how to dry-age beef at home.

 If you’ve bought a steak from a grocery store, there’s a good chance you’ve purchased a wet-aged steak.
 Unlike dry-aging, which is centuries old, wet-aging is a relatively new technique, invented in the 1950s.

 Wet-aging involves vacuum sealing steaks—the same method used to prevent freezer burn when freezing meat.
 Though some people prefer wet-aged steaks, most Americans prefer dry-aged beef.
 Without oxygen, the chemical changes that need to occur for dry-aged taste just aren’t possible.
 While a small amount of enzymatic changes can happen in wet-aged beef, the overall change is minimal.
 This leaves wet-aged steaks with a more metallic, “bloody” taste, while dry-aged steaks have richer, fuller-bodied, and more complex umami flavors.

 Wet-aging is popular with many grocery stores because it is a far less expensive process than dry-aging.
 While dry-aging typically takes 4-6 weeks, requires specialized aging lockers, and causes product loss due to trimming and evaporation, wet-aging takes less time, less equipment, and causes no loss of product.
 As a result, wet-aged beef is easier to find and cheaper to buy.